SYNOP Code Form

 amount of rainfall (R24R24R24R24) recorded in the 24 hours to 00:00 UTC

-555 national section identifier only included if a national group is available
+555 national section identifier Only included if one or more national groups are reported.

 1snTxTxTx group identifier (1)